Édith Piaf: Personal life

 During a tour of America in 1947, Piaf met French boxing champion Marcel Cerdan and fell in love.
 They had an affair, which made international headlines since Cerdan was the former middleweight world champion, and at the time was married with three children.
 In October 1949, Cerdan boarded a flight from Paris to New York to meet Piaf.
 While on approach to land at Santa Maria in the Azores for a scheduled stopover, the aircraft crashed into a mountain, killing Cerdan and the other 47 people on board.
 In May 1950, Piaf recorded the hit song "Hymne à l'amour" dedicating it to Cerdan.

 Piaf was injured in a car accident that occurred in 1951.
 Both Piaf and singer Charles Aznavour (her then-assistant) were passengers in the vehicle, with Piaf suffering a broken arm and two broken ribs.
 Her doctor prescribed the drug morphine as a treatment for arthritis, which became a dependency alongside her alcohol problems.
 Two more near-fatal car crashes exacerbated the situation.

 In 1952, Piaf married her first husband, singer Jacques Pills (real name René Ducos), with Marlene Dietrich performing the matron of honour duties.
 During their marriage, on three occasions Pills succeeded in having Piaf attend a detox clinic.
 Piaf and Pills divorced in 1957.

 In 1962, she wed Théo Sarapo (Theophanis Lamboukas), a singer, actor, and former hairdresser who was born in France of Greek descent.
-Sarapo was 20 years younger than Piaf and, although latterly separated, the two remained married until Piaf's death.
+Sarapo was 20 years younger than Piaf and, although later separated, the two remained married until Piaf's death.